Winter Seminars – Paleography and Archival Studies

 The Medici Archive Project is pleased to announce the dates for the upcoming 2021 Winter Seminar in Paleography and Archival Studies which will take place in Florence on 17-22 January and 24-29 January 2022.

-The principal aim of these seminar is to provide an introduction to Italian archives (with particular emphasis on Florentine archival collections); to examine in-depth various documentary typologies; to read diverse early modern scripts; and to learn how to plan research in Italian archives and libraries.
+The principal aim of this seminar is to provide an introduction to Italian archives (with particular emphasis on Florentine archival collections); to examine in depth various documentary typologies; to read diverse early modern scripts; and to to assist in planning research in Italian archives and libraries.
 Especially relevant for graduate students, university faculty, and museum curators working on Renaissance and early modern topics, this seminar is taught by a team of current and former MAP scholars, as well as university professors and other MAP-affiliated researchers.

 For further information: email@example.com